The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 6.3.
 The Exponential PDF#

-To get your head around probability density, it might help to look at another example.
+To get your head around probability density, it might help to see another example.
 In the previous chapter, we used an exponential distribution to model the time until the first goal in a hockey game.
-We used the following function to compute the exponential CDF.
+We used the following function to compute the exponential CDF, where lam is the rate parameter in goals per unit of time.

 def exponential_cdf(x, lam):